-Sygnature Discovery receives a prestigious Queen’s Award for Enterprise
+Sygnature Discovery Honoured with Queen’s Award for Enterprise!

 Sygnature Discovery has today been recognised with one of the UK’s most prestigious business awards – the Queen’s Award for Enterprise, International Trade.